remla25-team12/operation/RUBRIC.md

 ### Deployment Documentation - Excellent

-- In [deployment.md](), we discuss both the deployment structure and the data flow on several levels (Kubernetes, Istio service mesh, HTTP requests).
+- In [deployment.md](https://github.com/remla25-team12/operation/blob/main/docs/deployment.md), we discuss both the deployment structure and the data flow on several levels (Kubernetes, Istio service mesh, HTTP requests).
-- In our opinion the documentation is indeed visually appearing and clear, with useful visualizations connected to the text.
+- In our opinion, the documentation is indeed visually appearing and clear, with useful visualizations connected to the text.

 ### Extension Proposal - Excellent

-- [TODO] Selin could you write here why our Extension proposal could be considered excellent?
+- In [extension.md](https://github.com/remla25-team12/operation/blob/main/docs/extension.md), we analyze 2 shortcomings, critically reflect, present extensions to improve these shortcomings, and describe how an improvement can be measured in an experiment.
+- In our opinion, the documentation is general and applicable beyond the current status of our project.